In this post, I am going to discuss one of the important topics related to InnoDB Storage Engine of MySQL.

 - Other buffer related pages.

 There are two basic parameters associated with it.

 This is a default setting and because of this InnoDB stores all pages into a single file called ibdata1.

-This is recommended setting for the InnoDB storage engine because it is storing everything into one file and compare to managing all table different files it is easy to manage everything with the single file.
+This is a recommended setting for the InnoDB storage engine because it is storing everything into one file and compare to managing all different table files, it is easy to manage everything with the single file.

 InnoDB is storing everything into one file because of this default setting innodb_file_per_table disabled.